irleneadam/c8volt/README.md

 ## Highlights

+### Scripting Support

+#### Error Codes

+In case of errors, c8volt returns specific exit codes that can be used in scripts to handle different error scenarios.
+If you do not want to deal with specific error codes, you can use the `--no-err-codes` flag to make c8volt always return exit code 0.

+#### Command Pipelining

+## ---

 c8volt simplifies various tasks related to Camunda 8, including these special use cases:

 - **Delete active process instances by cancelling them first**